TomasHubelbauer/pi-pico-rest-cpu-temp/README.md

     data = ujson.dumps({ "temperature": pico_temp_sensor.temp, "secret": secret })
     print(data)

+    pico_led.off()
     response = requests.post('https://pi-pico-rest-cpu-temp.deno.dev', headers = headers, data = data)
     print(response.text)
+    pico_led.on()

     sleep(10)
 ```

 I added the `pico_led.on()` after the previous loop so that the Pi LED lights up
 even if the wi-fi chip is already connected (when debugging in Thonny with he
 board connected all the time).
+Also I dim the LED while the request is in
+progress and light it back up after so that the Pi Pico operation can be checked
+visually.

 ## Running on power only